cerner/terra-toolkit/docs/guides/UpgardeGuide-v5/UpgradePart2.md

 3. The global before hook which preformed a browser refresh was removed.

 4. The `Terra.should` test helpers have been replaced with `Terra.it` test helpers.
-These are exactly the same test helpers; they've been renamed to emphasis the fact they are Mocha-chia `it` blocks.
+These are exactly the same test helpers; they've been renamed to emphasis the fact they are Mocha-chai `it` blocks.

-4. The addition of the `Terra.validates` test helpers.
+5. The addition of the `Terra.validates` test helpers.
 These allow for writing more comprehensive and interactive test cases.
+These must be put inside of a Mocha `it` block.

-5. The addition of the `Terra.describeViewports`.
+6. The addition of the `Terra.describeViewports`.
 This helper is intended to be a top-level Mocha `describe` block.
 You pass the describe description, the test viewports and the test callback to execute and we will manger looping the viewports for you.

 ## Why these changes?